Can You Afford To Be A Stay-At-Home Parent?

 Preparing your family financially for you to stay at home requires tons of discipline.
 You will probably need to make a list for EVERYTHING.
 From groceries shopping, to paying bills, and you have to be militant about sticking to it.
 We all tend to buy the same things over and over, so make a list, copy it, stash a copy in your car, and always use it.

-Do not leave your home for a grocery run without a list – even if it’s just for a carton of milk!
+Do not leave your home for a grocery run without a list – even if it’s just for a carton of baby formula!

 5. Overhaul your budget